camerony/VoronCustom/X_Carriage_PressFit_Belt/README.md

 (TODO: Make tool to push out the retainer)

-If the retainer is too tight you may be able scale to 99% or 98% in your slicer.
+If the retainer is too tight you can scale it to 99% or 98% in your slicer.

 You can leave a little extra belt, if you want and bend it to the side.